rodrigobustamante/acid-labs-apply/README.md

 - docker-compose.local.yml: Make containers to run the project on a local environment.
 - docker-compose.prod.yml: Make containers to upload this containers to [Docker Hub](https://hub.docker.com).
+- dockhero-compose.yml: Docker routine to upload the project to Dockhero [DockHero](https://dockhero.io).

 ## 2. Containers and Projects